pranigopu/pranigopu.github.io/docs/agentic-ai/conceptual-foundation.md

 > - (Kapoor et al, 2024): [*AI Agents That Matter*, **(arXiv, July 2024)**](https://arxiv.org/abs/2407.01502)
 > - (Feng et al, 2025): [*Levels of Autonomy for AI Agents*, **knightcolumbia.org/content**](https://knightcolumbia.org/content/levels-of-autonomy-for-ai-agents-1)

-Another way to define an AI agent (which is consistent with the definition given in the sub-section [AI Agent](#ai-agent)) is an AI system (e.g. a decision tree, a neural network, an LLM, etc.) that uses one or more tools to act and modify its environment autonomously.
+Another way to define AI agents is as "compound software systems, inclusive of one or more AI models, that operate within an environment and take actions within it."
+(Feng et al).
+Let me build up to this definition by building from the definition given in the sub-section [AI Agent](#ai-agent): AI agent is an AI system (e.g. a decision tree, a neural network, an LLM, etc.) that uses one or more tools to act and modify its environment autonomously.
 Now, an AI system can indeed be a system of AI agents themselves, i.e. there is nothing in the definition of an AI agent that requires it to be a single AI model that acts as an agent.

-This being said, the definition of agentic AI, given in the sub-section [Agentic AI](#agentic-ai), still holds, but now with the added complexity that an AI agent within an agentic AI system can itself be an agentic AI system.
-Hence, any mention of "single" or "multiple" agents in an agentic AI system is more about practical and conceptual boundaries between agents (that can help us, say, distinguish differently-specialised agents) and less about strict technologically-driven distinctions.
+This being said, the definition of agentic AI as a system of AI agents, given in the sub-section [Agentic AI](#agentic-ai), still holds, but now with the added complexity that an AI agent within an agentic AI system can itself be an agentic AI system.
+Hence, any mention of "single" or "multiple" agents in an agentic AI system is more about practical and conceptual boundaries between agents (that can help us, say, distinguish differently-specialised agents) and less about strict software-based distinctions.

 TL;DR:

 - An AI agent is essentially a compound AI system
 - An agentic AI system can itself be considered an AI agent

+*The following section clarifies the terms "AI agent" vs. "agentic AI".*

 ## TERMINOLOGICAL NOTE: "AI Agent" vs. "Agentic AI"
 | Term | Meaning |